mrklaney/stocks-dashboard-lab/README.md

 ## Step 11: Start the Flow and visualize in Banana

 We're all set now.
 Click on "play" icon on the toolbar (it should be a green arrow), and wait for a few minutes.
+You may get a 302 or 500 error in the GetHTTP processor if it has problems getting data from the Google Financial website.
+There is nothing much that can be done but 1. wait for normal business hours, 2. it could be a weak network connection- try another connection, or 3. if during normal hours there is a problem on Google's end, then you just have to wait.

 Go to the Banana UI to visualize the flow:

 <http://sandbox.hortonworks.com:8983/solr/banana/index.html#/dashboard>